 Elected to serve Muslim students across the UK & Ireland, our National Executive Committee works hard to ensure you get the best support all year around.
 Made up of a diverse range of students, they are the cream of the crop who are all enthusiasts for change.

-VP of Higher Education
+Vice President Higher Education

-VP of Student Affairs
+Vice President Student Affairs

 Muna is a graduate in Economics with International Relations from Kingston University.
 She has been involved in political activism in her last year as a sabbatical officer for the Students Union from 2019 – 2021 and within the Student Affairs Committee of FOSIS.
 Muna is the Vice President of Student Affairs which means she overlooks political issues pertaining to Muslim Students and provides support and guidance against institutional issues arising on campuses to do with university structures and Students’ Unions.
 Through this role, she hopes to strengthen and amplify the Muslim student voice and to be proactive in speaking out against the issues that face the Muslim student community.
 In her spare time she enjoys travelling and reading

 June is a PhD student and has been involved with her ISoc and FOSIS for many years as she has a great passion in helping to develop Muslim students in an important stage of their life (whilst they are at university).
 As national General Secretary she oversees the whole of FOSIS, making sure there is effective communication across the organisation and that things get done!
 In the very little spare time she does have she enjoys reading and running to keep healthy!